MEF-330-1K Multi-Band End Fed Half Wave Antenna Transformer

 - Length (meters)=142.5/Frequency (MHz)

 Always cut a wire a bit longer to allow for tuning to your desired frequency.
 Tuning depends on height above ground and nearby objects.
 There are so many ways to install the wire and your imagination is only limit.
-You can do it horizontal, vertical, sloping, in inverted “L” shape, in “inverted “V” shape, Zigzag, etc. Such antenna will not need radials and in most cases NO Tuner at all.
-You can use it as vertical against good radial counterpoise too.
+You can do it horizontal, vertical, sloping, an inverted “L” shape, in “inverted “V” shape, Horizontal L, etc. Such antenna will not need radials and in most cases NO Tuner at all.
 Be a HAM and do some experiment.
 Grounding at the lug next to the SO-239 connector is recommended!
 Long wires tend to collect electrostatic charge (usually when weather is stormy) which can produce ESD (electrostatic discharge) at the end of your cable and damage your equipment.

 The longer wire will give you more harmonic related resonances, For example, Half Wave wire for 80m or 3.5MHz will give you (8) eight resonances up to 30MHz.
 See this picture of low VSWR resonances taken with 130Feet (39m) of wire at only 20 feet (6 meters) above ground.

 It starts from 6 feet (1.8m) at the transformer, and then it goes over the tree branch at about 20 feet (6m) and ending at only 10 feet above the ground.
 Also, see the response of VSWR per band in other images, note that antenna is very low for 80m band and your VSWR curve might be a bit different at your location.
 Always aim to put the wire higher and leave the wire a bit longer at the end in order to tune it at the desired frequency.

 Shorter versions of antenna utilizing TRAPS and Resonators will be available soon.

 Subscribe to our Newsletter on the bottom of this page to get more information about this and other antennas.
 Antennas are in production and first models out of many are coming soon.
 Stay tuned….
 73 Danny Horvat, E73M/N4EXA (former Cushcraft Corporation antenna designer)

 Gallery of VSWR images per band with 130 feet (39m) long wire at only 20 feet above the ground.